A guide for Bridport residents: draft for consultation

 It’s easy to feel that climate change is such a large problem that our actions won’t count.
 In fact, facing this crisis depends on actions we can all take, as well as responses from governments.

-This leaflet suggests a range of practical steps we can take, both to reduce emissions and waste, and to prepare for possible emergencies like floods and power cuts.
+This briefing suggests a range of practical steps we can take, both to reduce emissions and waste, and to prepare for possible emergencies like floods and power cuts.
 It has been produced by a local environmental organisation, Seeding our Future, with inputs from a range of local and national sources.
 Writing and design of the leaflet is being coordinated by Alan Heeks of Seeding our Future.
 You can send comments and suggestions about this leaflet to him via email.

-The leaflet is presented in three sections:
+The document has three sections:

 - Climate change and how it may affect us in Bridport